About NEET 2020

 By reading this article you will get the complete details about the registration process, Application form, syllabus, Admit card, Results, and other essential details.

-- NEET Examination is likely to be held on the 3rd of May, 2020.
+- NEET Examination is likely to be held on 26 July, 2020.
+(Date has been announced by HRD Minister in his live session)

-- Registration will be started from 2nd of December, 2019 and it will last till 6th January 2020 (Extended).
+- Registration started from 2nd of December, 2019 and it will last till 6th January 2020 (Extended).

 - Last date to deposit your Application fees is 6th January, 2020.

-- Answer Key will be released on Last week of May 2020.
+- Answer Key will be released after first week of exam.

 NEET Examination is very popular among Indian medical aspirants seeking admission in MBBS, BDS an all types of medical Diploma courses offered by universities.
 It is a pen-paper based examination.
 This examination is held across all states and 150+ cities in India.
 Every year there are so many applicants sit in Examination but only 3-5% are able to beat the examination rest of them either move for private institutions or choose MBBS from Abroad.